What is a Caveat on a Will?

 - The caveat lapses

-The person applying for a grant of probate may choose to wait for 6 months until the caveat expires in hopes that the person who submitted the original caveat fails to extend it.
+The person applying for a grant of probate may choose to wait for 6 months until the caveat expires in hopes that the person who submitted the original application fails to extend it.

 If the reasons for submitting a caveat are deemed to be unjust or unreasonable the probate applicant (executor or ultimate beneficiaries) are able to issue a warning (also known as “warning off” which challenges the caveat.
-To ensure that the caveat remains in place the Caveator must “enter an appearance” this is when they state their interest.
-“Entering an appearance” makes the caveat permanent and can only be removed by a court order for removal of a caveat.
+To ensure that the restrictions remain in place the Caveator must “enter an appearance” this is when they state their interest.
+“Entering an appearance” makes the them permanent and can only be removed by a court order.

 This leads into contentious probate which can be an extremely emotionally draining and financially expensive option.
 Before entering a caveat serious consideration and expert legal advice should be taken.
 If the court believes either side has behaved unreasonably they could face cost penalties.